P-p-H-d/mlib/README.md

 ### M-TRY

-This header is for [exception handling](https://en.wikipedia.org/wiki/Exception_handling).
+This header is for enabling [exception handling](https://en.wikipedia.org/wiki/Exception_handling) for M\*LIB.
+It shall be included first, before any other headers, to enable globally the use of exceptions.
 It provides basic functionality for throwing exception and catching then.
 The `setjmp` and `longjmp` standard library functions (or some variants) are used to implement the try / catch / throw macro keywords.
 It doesn't support the `finally` keyword.